Robert Mueller Still Wants To Interview President Donald Trump

 Jeannie Rhee, a member of Mueller’s team told the court that Cohen had been very helpful to them in their probe of alleged Russian election collusion.

-Trump’s current personal attorney, Rudy Giuliani has expressed a desire for the speedy conclusion of the ongoing Mueller investigation.
+Trump’s current personal attorney, Rudy Giuliani, has expressed a desire for the speedy conclusion of the ongoing Mueller investigation.

 “Our strategy is… to do everything we can to try to convince Mueller to wrap the damn thing up,” he said to Yahoo News, mere hours after Cohen was sentenced.
 “If he doesn’t have anything, you know, write your report.
 Tell us what you have, and we’ll deal with it.
 He can’t prosecute him [Trump].
 All he can do is write a report about him.
-So write the goddamned thing, and get it over with now.”
+So write the g******ed thing, and get it over with now.”

 According to CNN, there are no signs that Robert Mueller has taken steps to subpoena President Trump.
 Their source declined to answer when asked if the Special Counsel had “follow up” questions based on Trump’s written answers.